This entry discusses research resources for the state of Ohio.

 Corporations: See "Business Entities," above in this section.

-Citations: The Ohio Supreme Court publishes a manual for citing legal materials called the Manual of Citations.
-The Manual is posted on the
+Citations: The Ohio Supreme Court publishes a manual for citing legal materials called the Supreme Court of Ohio Writing Manual.
+The Supreme Court has also adopted Rules For The Reporting Of Opinions.
+Both the Manual and the Rules are posted on the

 Reporter of Decisions page of the Ohio Supreme Court web site.
-See also "Citations."
+See also separate Citations entry.

 Doctors: Licensing is handled by the State Medical Board of Ohio.
-You can look up Ohio doctors using the Business Filings.
+You can look up Ohio doctors using the License Search.

 Libraries: Probably the best source for Ohio materials is the State Library of Ohio (614-644-7051).
 See also the sources for Government Documents, above.